poettig/teamspeak3_json_exporter/README.md

-# TeamSpeak 3 State JSON Exporter
+# TeamSpeak 3 JSON Exporter
 Exports the current state of a TeamSpeak 3 Server as easily parsable, hierarchical JSON

 ## Where do I get the WebQuery API token from?